angerhang/biobankAccelerometerAnalysis/README.md

 Steps to follow:
 1. Move these two files into the `data` folder.
-2. Run `python accProcess.py data\ucl.cwa.gz --circadianRhythm True --sleepDiaryPath data\ucl_sleep_diary.csv`
+2. Run `python accProcess.py data/ucl.cwa.gz --circadianRhythm True --sleepDiaryPath data/ucl_sleep_diary.csv`
 Please replace the cwa and diary name accordingly.
 3. You should generate something like `data\ucl-summary.json` after a couple of minutes.
 Open it using any text editor of your choice, you should find all the sleep parameters you need.
 Just search for `circadianRhythms_SleepEfficiency`, `circadianRhythms_IS`, `circadianRhythms_IV`, `circadianRhythms_lux`, `circadianRhythms_M10L5_Rel_AMP`, `circadianRhythms_M10AVG`, `circadianRhythms_L5AVG`, `circadianRhythms_M10_Onset`, `circadianRhythms_L5_Onset`.
-4. To generate the visu, run `python accPlot.py data\ucl-timeSeries.csv.gz data\ucl-plot.png --sleepDiary data\ucl_sleep_diary.csv`
+4. To generate the visu, run `python accPlot.py data/ucl-timeSeries.csv.gz data/ucl-plot.png --sleepDiary data/ucl_sleep_diary.csv`

+Note that if your sleep diary dates are wrong or you don't have a sleep diary, then you don't need to input the sleep diary path when using the commands above.

 Sleep-diary style guide:
 You need to closely follow the csv file provided to make sure that you can get your parameter estimates properly.